-Davis says the best way for accident victims to ensure that they do not unknowingly hire a settlement mill to represent them for a personal injury case is to ask questions and take the time to educate themselves about the personal injury process.
+Davis says the best way for personal injury victims to ensure that they do not unknowingly hire a settlement mill to represent them for a personal injury case is to ask questions and take the time to educate themselves about the personal injury legal process.
 Some of the questions that accident victims should ask before agreeing to hire an attorney include:

 - “How many years of experience do you have with handling personal injury cases?”